jpitsch/backlog_attack/README.md

 # Database creation

 Make sure the database is running and that the port is correctly set in the `config/database.yml` file.

+Run
-Run `rails db:create` and verify no errors occur.
+- `rails db:create`
+- `rails db:migrate`

+Verify there are no errors.

 # Database initialization